Genez-io/genez-io.github.io/content/posts/getting_started_upstash.md

 npm install genezio -g
 ```

-Then, you can create a new genezio project by simply running `genezio` in your terminal:
+Then, you can create a new genezio project by simply running `genezio create` in your terminal:

 ```bash
 genezio